Psychedelic therapy

-Psychedelic therapy (or psychedelic-assisted therapy) refers to the proposed use of psychedelic drugs, such as psilocybin, ayahuasca, LSD, psilocin, mescaline (peyote), DMT, 5-MeO-DMT, ibogaine, MDMA, (Note: MDMA and ketamine are not classical psychedelics but are sometimes discussed alongside classical psychedelics due to similarities in their psychoactive and potentially therapeutic effects.
+Psychedelic therapy (or psychedelic-assisted therapy) refers to the proposed use of psychedelic drugs in mental health treatment practices.
+The drugs proposed to treat mental disorders and improve well-being include mescaline (peyote), LSD, psilocybin and psilocin (mushrooms), ayahuasca, DMT, 5-MeO-DMT, ibogaine and MDMA.
+(Note: MDMA and ketamine are not classical psychedelics but are sometimes discussed alongside classical psychedelics due to similarities in their psychoactive and potentially therapeutic effects.
 Ketamine is perhaps more unusual; while MDMA, much like classical psychedelics, is usually used in a context of psychedelic-assisted psychotherapy, ketamine is predominantly administered as a standalone pharmacotherapy as opposed to ketamine-assisted psychotherapy.
-For ketamine to be effective against depression and pain, a psychedelic experience is not necessary, although some studies suggest that causing such an experience fosters enhanced benefits.) to treat mental disorders.
+For ketamine to be effective against depression and pain, a psychedelic experience is not necessary, although some studies suggest that causing such an experience fosters enhanced benefits.)
 As of 2021, psychedelic drugs are controlled substances in most countries and psychedelic therapy is not legally available outside clinical trials, with some exceptions.

 The procedure for psychedelic therapy differs from that of therapies using conventional psychiatric medications.
 While conventional medications are usually taken without supervision at least once daily, in contemporary psychedelic therapy the drug is administered in a single session (or sometimes up to three sessions) in a therapeutic context.
 The therapeutic team prepares the patient for the experience beforehand and helps them integrate insights from the drug experience afterwards.
 After ingesting the drug, the patient normally wears eyeshades and listens to music to facilitate focus on the psychedelic experience, with the therapeutic team interrupting only to provide reassurance if adverse effects such as anxiety or disorientation arise.